arijit69-web/Calculator/README.md

-# Advanced-Calculator
+# Calculator

 # Aim :
-The aim of the project is to create a Advanced Calculator using Java Swing.
+The aim of the project is to create a Calculator using Java Swing.
 It perform basic operations:
  > Addition, Multiplication, Division, Substraction, Square and Square root